anupstar100/Chronic-Kidney-Disease-Prediction/README.md

   23. pe --> Pedal Edema (nominal) - [yes, no]
   24. ane --> Anemia (nominal) - [yes, no]
   25. class --> Class (nominal) - [ckd, notckd]

+* There are 400 rows and 26 columns.
+* There are 12 numerical columns and rest are (14) categorical columns.

+## Data Cleaning